Shreveport Municipal Memorial Auditorium

 This plethora of functions have left a spiritual imprint on the building.
 One paranormal investigation of the building captured an EVP—electronic voice phenomena—of a woman’s voice ardently stating, “I love Johnny Cash,” while another investigation yielded the sound of applause in the empty auditorium.
 The stories from this historic edifice are numerous and fascinating.

 In an article by Debe Branning on Examiner.com, she relates the story of a workman who was in the building setting up for a sporting event.
-Though no one else was supposed to be in the building, the workman kept spotting a young man sitting in the audience.
+Though no one else was supposed to be in the building, the workman kept spotting a young man sitting in the auditorium.
 He would see the man sitting in one section and moments later, the man would have moved to a different section.
 Eventually, the workman stepped outside to retrieve a tool from his truck and encountered the strange man outside the building.
 The workman inquired if he could help the young man.